 Para1should be moved to after the definitions and change from: “In the context of this document, the words model (of managed NEs) and interface (protocol to access the modeled NEs) are two separate things.”
 To

-“In the context of this document, the term Information Model (of Managed Elements etc) is separable from the Process Model and also separable from the Operations and Notifications that work with the Information Model and the Encoding of operation, notifications and Information Model.
-The focus of this document is the Information Model”
+“In the context of this document, the concept embodied by the term Information Model (of Managed Elements etc) is separable from the concept of Process Model.
+Clearly the process model influences and is influenced by the information model.
+The Information Model is also separable from the Operations and Notifications that work with the Information Model and the Encoding of operation, notifications and of Information Model.
+In addition each of these aspect of the problem is guided and constrained by an appropriate metamodel that defines the breadth and scope of the aspect.

+The focus of this document is the Information Model and the encoding of that Information Model”

 The following figure is offered for inclusion